onelogin/onelogin-java-sdk/README.md

 Onelogin's API can return 400, 401, 403 or 404 when there was any issue executing the action.
 When that happens, the methods of the SDK will raise an OAuthProblemException.

-If you want to avoid this kind of exceptions to be raised, you can edit the init method of the *main/java/com/onelogin/sdk/conn/OneloginOAuthJSONResourceResponse.java* file and try/catch the OAuthProblemException, then the error and description will be stored on the SDK Client object and you can retrieve them with *client.getError()* and *client.getErrorDescription()*.
+If you want to avoid this kind of exceptions to be raised, you can initialize the Client with the parameter throwOAuthProblemException = false.

 In some scenarios there is an attribute not provided or invalid that causes the error on the execution of the API call, when that happens is available a *client.getErrorAttribute()* method that contains the name of the attribute that caused the issue.
 See the API documentation to verify when this data is provided by the API.